uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 Storage allocations are measured using disk space in terabytes (equivalent to 1,000 gigabytes).

 All users of active projects automatically receive a storage allocation on the CARC project file system.
-The default allocation size is 1 TB for each project, which can be increased up to 5 TB per project, if needed, at no extra cost.
+The default allocation size is 1 TB per PI, which can be increased up to 5 TB per PI, if needed, at no extra cost.
+If a PI has multiple projects, the maximum allocation of 5 TB can be divided among the projects.

 If more than 5 TB is needed, a PI can request additional storage space through the Research Computing User Portal.
 The additional storage space in excess of the first 5 TB is a paid service.
 The current price is $40/TB/year.
-For example, when a project requires 10 TB of space, the annual charge for the data storage space will be:
+For example, when a PI requires 10 TB of space, the annual charge for the data storage space will be:

 >10 TB per year = 5 TB free + (5 x $40/TB/year = $200/year)